tesla-ce/core/README.md

 Credits: Include a section for credits in order to highlight and link to the authors of your project.

 ## License
-This project is licensed under AGPL v3 lisence
+This project is licensed under [AGPL v3 licence](http://www.gnu.org/licenses/agpl-3.0).